 Multicooker/Pressure Cooker Instructions

-Refer to the manufacturer's instructions to learn more about specific cooking recommendations for your model.
+Always refer to the manufacturer's instructions to learn more about specific cooking recommendations for your model.
+You may need to experiment to determine the optimum recipe and process with your pressure cooker model.
 Here are some general instructions:

 - Place beans in pressure cooker; cover beans with about 4 cups of fresh water.
 Make sure there is about 2 inches of water above the beans.